dundeezhang/dundeezhang/README.md

 ### Hello World!
 Welcome to my GitHub!
 ![](https://komarev.com/ghpvc/?username=dundeezhang)

 I'm a software developer studying **CS @ University of Waterloo**!
 Feel free to browse my GitHub projects to learn more about what I do.
-My **pinned projects** would typically be my most refined and proud works.
+My **pinned projects** are typically my most refined and proud works.

 I'm also currently looking for **summer 2025 internships**.
 Contact me at **dh2zhang _at_ uwaterloo _dot_ ca** or through the contact form found on my [website](https://dundeezhang.com).